cogdog/flickr-cc-helper/README.md

 3. Upload to your web server in directory of your choice.
 Check the URL.
 You know how to do this?
-4. Use the bookmarklet maker, and drag the link to your toolbar.
+4. Use the [bookmarklet maker](http://cogdog.github.io/flickr-cc-helper/) add your own URL, and drag the link to your toolbar.
 5. Attribute away